lakwarus/ballerina-camel-restful-service/README.md

 Camel+SpringBoot has its own tool (STS - eclipse based) and Ballerina provide plugin to existing tools.

 #### Dependency management:
 Camel+SpringBoot required dependency management by updating pom.xml and then import dependant packages in source.
-But Ballerina has a very simple way of dependency management by just import dependency modules in the source.
+Ballerina dependency management is very simple compared to Camel+SpringBoot.
+Just importing dependent modules in the source will works.

 #### Initialize a Rest service:
 Camel+SpringBoot has multiple ways to initialize and implement a Rest service.
 Its give more flexibility to the developer to choose suitable solution.
 While this is a great flexibility, but its come with a complexity.
 I had to spend a significant amount of time to choose the best option suited for my application.
 But I could not come to a conclusion and then finally just use one option in my sample.